Major champions respond to shock announcement of merger in golf involving Saudis

-Taken purely at face value, the move appears to have ended golf’s year-long civil war, but it’s going to be a while before the dust settles due to lots of key questions having still to be answered.
+Taken purely at face value, the move appears to have ended golf’s year-long civil war, but it’s going to be a while before the dust settles and lots of key questions have still to be answered.

 Will LIV Golf continue in its current format?
 Will Greg Norman still have a role to play?
 Will players who turned down huge offers to join LIV Golf be suitably compensated for showing to the PGA Tour?